Stepanakert: First Nagorno-Karabakh War and Armenian control

 During the war, the city suffered immense damage from Azerbaijani bombardment, especially in early 1992 when the Azerbaijanis positioned BM-21 Grad rocket artillery in Shusha and rained down missiles over Stepanakert.
 A journalist for Time noted in an April 1992 article that "scarcely a single building [had] escaped damage in Stepanakert."
 It was not until 9 May 1992, with the capture of Shusha, that the ground bombardment ceased.
 The city, nevertheless, continued to suffer aerial bombardment until the end of the war.
 As a result, the majority of the city was in a severely damaged state.
 As of 2016, the city had not been completely restored from the war.

-The city came under intense bombardment once again during the 2020 Nagorno-Karabakh war.
+The city came under intense bombardment once again during the Second Nagorno-Karabakh War in 2020.
 Residential areas were continuously hit by the Azerbaijani Army with cluster munitions throughout the war, starting on the first day of fighting, and residents were urged to use the city's bomb shelters.
 As Azerbaijani forces advanced on the city of Shusha, the Lachin corridor was shut down by Artsakh authorities.

 With Azerbaijani forces 15 km from the capital, a ceasefire agreement was signed on 10 November.
 As part of the agreement, Russian peacekeepers were deployed to the region.
 Following the war, the population of Stepanakert swelled to 75,000 residents as a result of some 10,000 to 15,000 displaced people who lost their homes elsewhere in the Republic of Artsakh during the war.